ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ##### Voluntary exits

-Up to `MAX_VOLUNTARY_EXITS` [`VoluntaryExit`](../core/0_beacon-chain.md#voluntaryexit) objects can be included in the `block`.
+Up to `MAX_VOLUNTARY_EXITS`, [`VoluntaryExit`](../core/0_beacon-chain.md#voluntaryexit) objects can be included in the `block`.
 The exits must satisfy the verification conditions found in [exits processing](../core/0_beacon-chain.md#voluntary-exits).

 ### Attestations

 A validator is expected to create, sign, and broadcast an attestation during each epoch.
-The `committee`, assigned `shard`, and assigned `slot` for which the validator performs this role during an epoch is defined by `get_committee_assignment(state, epoch, validator_index)`.
+The `committee`, assigned `shard`, and assigned `slot` for which the validator performs this role during an epoch are defined by `get_committee_assignment(state, epoch, validator_index)`.

-A validator should create and broadcast the attestation halfway through the `slot` during which the validator is assigned ― that is, `SECONDS_PER_SLOT * 0.5` seconds after the start of `slot`.
+A validator should create and broadcast the attestation halfway through the `slot` during which the validator is assigned―that is, `SECONDS_PER_SLOT * 0.5` seconds after the start of `slot`.

 #### Attestation data

-First the validator should construct `attestation_data`, an [`AttestationData`](../core/0_beacon-chain.md#attestationdata) object based upon the state at the assigned slot.
+First, the validator should construct `attestation_data`, an [`AttestationData`](../core/0_beacon-chain.md#attestationdata) object based upon the state at the assigned slot.

 * Let `head_block` be the result of running the fork choice during the assigned slot.
 * Let `head_state` be the state of `head_block` processed through any empty slots up to the assigned slot using `process_slots(state, slot)`.